hashicorp/terraform-provider-tfe/website/docs/r/organization_default_settings.html.markdown

 ## Import

-Organization default execution mode can be imported; use `<ORGANIZATION NAME>` as the import ID.
+Organization default execution mode and default project can be imported; use `<ORGANIZATION NAME>` as the import ID.
 For example:

 ```shell
 terraform import tfe_organization_default_settings.test my-org-name